Mahesh100/Spring-Java-Framwork/README.md

 -Spring-ORM is an umbrella module that covers many persistence technologies, namely JPA, JDO, Hibernate and iBatis.
 - For each technology, the configuration basically consists in injecting a DataSource bean into some kind of SessionFactory or EntityManagerFactory etc. bean.
+- - It doesn't provide cache, lazy loading, write-behind, or many other features of JPA.